Understanding the Basics: What UAE Residents Need to Know

 - Tourism and hospitality infrastructure

-- Renewable energy projects (Morocco targets 52% renewable energy by 2030)
+- Renewable energy projects (Morocco targets 52% renewable energy by 2030, with recent updates indicating the target may reach 56%)

 - Agricultural trade and food processing